Office hours: Monday-Friday 8:00 a.m.-5:00 p.m., CST.

 A small number of Mississippi high schools were selected to participate in our model college access program.
 This pilot program was designed to help support a college culture and to empower students to get into college and be successful there.

-Launched in 2015, this program was created as a unique partnership between Get2College and eight high schools to support a college-going culture and to enhance the college-enrollment rate of students.
-Providing on-site support, Get2College staff worked with students and their families to plan and pay for college.
-This included college timeline workshops, application days, parent financial aid nights, FAFSA completion events, and college tours.
+Finding that underserved students (low income, first gen and students of color) in our three Get2College centers were going to college and persisting at a very high rate, in 2015, we created a partnership with eight high schools to deliver similar services to help enhance a college-going culture and to increase the college-enrollment rate of students.
+On-site support included college timeline workshops, application days, parent financial aid nights, FAFSA completion events, and college tours.
 Get2College supported high school administrative teams and the high school counselors by providing analyses and recommendations to promote data driven decisions.

 Researchers in the Social Science Research Center at Mississippi State University conducted an evaluation of the WHEF’s Get2College (G2C) pilot school program.
 The overall goal of the evaluation was to assess the effectiveness of the G2C pilot school program in preparing high school students’ transition to college.
 The specific goals were to: